JWock82/Pynite/README.md

 v1.0.1 - In Progress
 * Changes to testing code coverage less than 2% no longer trigger build failure.
 * Code cleanup: removed `DKMQ.py` from the repository that was no longer in use.
 The code for the DKMQ element now lives in `Quad3D.py` instead.
+* Frustrum meshes generated about the global X and Z axes are now being generated correctly.

 v1.0.0
 * v1.0 is here!
 I feel the program is stable enough and has been around long enough to be battle tested and to call it v1.0.